tngo0508/tngo0508.github.io/_posts/2023-12-25-permutation.md

 toc_label: "Page Navigation"
 toc_sticky: true
 ---
-Tonight, I continue working on the **Top 100 Liked** List.
-I am still reviewing the Backtracking topic.
-The today's problem is a classic problem called [Permutations](https://leetcode.com/problems/permutations/description/?envType=study-plan-v2&envId=top-100-liked).
-As stated in the name, the problem asked me to generate all the possible permutations given an input array `nums`.
-I have already solved this problem for a handsome amount of times.
-This time, I tried to put it into words so that I could test if it shrinks into my head.
+Tonight, I delved into the **Top 100 Liked List**, continuing my exploration of the Backtracking topic.
+The focal point of today's study is a classic problem known as [Permutations](https://leetcode.com/problems/permutations/description/?envType=study-plan-v2&envId=top-100-liked).
+The task at hand requires generating all possible permutations from a given array `nums`.
+I've successfully tackled this problem multiple times, and this time, I aimed to articulate the solution to solidify my understanding.

-# Problem
+# Problem Statement
 ```

 Given an array nums of distinct integers, return all the possible permutations.
 You can return the answer in any order.